making Google’s crawl easier • Yoast

 • Keep your site fast.
 The slower your site, the longer a crawl will take.

-READ ALSO What is structured data? • Yoast
+READ ALSO A story about Schema, structured data and robots • Yoast

 XML Sitemaps and crawl efficiency